brendanwhit/ds1-final-project/docs/index.md

     \caption{Figure~\label{Fig:GPD} represents the distribution of number of games played per day.}
 \end{figure}

+{% include image.html url="/plots/desc-stats/num-games-hist.jpg" description="Figure 1
+represents the distribution of the number of games played per day over the course of the season" %}

 The number of games per day must be at least 1 and technically has a max value of 30 if every team played a double header.
 However,